Pyprohly/reddit-api-doc-notes/docs/api-reference/moderation.rst

 .. csv-table:: HTTP Errors
    :header: "Status Code","Description","Example"

-   "403","You don't have access to the subreddit you are sending an invite for."," ``{""message"": ""Forbidden"", ""error"": 403}``
+   "403","* You don't have access to the subreddit you are sending an invite for.

+   * The target subreddit was not specified or was empty."," ``{""message"": ""Forbidden"", ""error"": 403}``
    "
    "500","The `type` parameter was not specified.","